AP® Human Geography Score Calculator 2026

 1. Master the 7 Course Units

-2. Know Key Geographic Models
+2. Know the Models

-- Define: State the meaning of a term with precision
+- Define: State the meaning precisely.

-- Describe: Provide characteristics or features in detail
+- Describe: Give characteristics or features.

-- Compare: Identify similarities AND differences
+- Compare: Show similarities and differences.

-4. Vocabulary is Essential
+4. Build Vocabulary

 5. Target Scores